 - 1/2 – 1 cup of spinach

-- 3/4 cup of Greek yogurt or you could use 1 scoop of vanilla protein powder.
+- 3/4 cup of Greek yogurt or you could use 1 scoop of vanilla protein powder if you wanted it without yogurt.

 The Health Benefits of Adding Spinach to Smoothies